malnaanah/coleeg/README.md

-# coleeg
+# Coleeg
 Coleeg stands for _**Col**laboration on **EEG** signal classification_, and it is an open-source initiative for facilitating collaboration on EEG signal classification using neural networks.

-# Introduction video about how to install and run Coleeg using Google Colab or local machine.
+## Introduction video about how to install and run Coleeg using Google Colab or local machine.
   https://www.youtube.com/watch?v=dcMbNkRM28Q

 ## How to install Coleeg to your google drive